home research topics teaching his group publications

 High Efficiency attribute of solar cells is a powerful enabler to reduce the $/Wp metric by cutting across the entire PV supply chain.
 In addition, a higher efficiency cell, especially if it is higher Voc, can result in a much larger energy yield (KWHr/KWp) per given efficiency or peak power.
 These factors go a long way in enabling the goals set by U.S. Department of Energy of 1. delivering modules at under $0.40/W, 2. reducing the BOS cost, 3. ultimately achieving an LCOE of 5 cents/KWhr.
 To meet these requirements we are developing a novel junctionless solar cell using metal/insulator/semiconductor (MIS) structures as carrier selective contacts on Si, GaAs and other absorbers.

-CURRENT and RECENT Ph.D.
+RECENT Ph.D.
 STUDENTS:

 Shashank Gupta, Ph.D.
 2018